jtobinart/CircuitPython_CLUE_Menu/README.md

 * [Adafruit_CircuitPython_CLUE](https://github.com/adafruit/Adafruit_CircuitPython_CLUE)

 ## Instalations
 Follow Adafruit's [CLUE Overview](https://learn.adafruit.com/adafruit-clue) instructions under _CircuitPython on CLUE_.
-During the installation process, you will download the latest _library bundle_ and transfer several libraries to the CLUE, including the __Adafruit_CLUE__.
+During the installation process, you will download the latest _library bundle_ and transfer several libraries to the CLUE, including the _Adafruit_CircuitPython_CLUE_.

 Download this repository and copy _main.py_ and at least one of the following files over to your CIRCUITPY drive. file | description